There are people who believe in both evolution and the Bible, and they are not crazy. How do I know?

 No one cares.

 If a prophet were to come to your house tomorrow and tell you that you shouldn't fly on a plane because it was going to crash in Illinois on its way to Minneapolis, and then it crashed just before it got to Illinois, would you reject him as a prophet?
-Or would you rather rejoice that he saved your life?
+Or would you more likely rejoice that he saved your life?

 I believe that the Bible is inspired.
 I believe that Genesis 1 is inspired.
 In fact, I believe there was a literal garden of Eden, but there is nothing in the story of the garden of Eden that requires us to believe it is literal.